Skip to content

 Renters: Other landlord type(c)

-a) An Indigenous household is a household that has at least 1 Indigenous person who is a usual resident.
+(a) A First Nations household is a household that has at least 1 First Nations person who is a usual resident.

-c) Includes rented dwellings with a landlord such as an owner/manager of a of residential park (including caravan parks and manufactured home estates) or employer.
+(c) Includes rented dwellings with a landlord such as an owner/manager of a residential park (including caravan parks and manufactured home estates) or employer.

 Note: Table excludes other tenure types and tenure type not stated.